edithatogo/mars/docs/robustness_improvement_plan.md

-# Robustness Improvement Plan for pymars
+# Robustness Improvement Plan for mars

 ## Overview

-This document outlines a comprehensive plan to improve the robustness of pymars, focusing on error handling, edge case management, input validation, and defensive programming practices.
+This document outlines a comprehensive plan to improve the robustness of mars, focusing on error handling, edge case management, input validation, and defensive programming practices.

 ## Current Robustness Analysis

-Based on code review, pymars currently has good basic robustness but can be improved in several areas:
+Based on code review, mars currently has good basic robustness but can be improved in several areas:

 1. **Input Validation** - Basic validation exists but could be more comprehensive
 2. **Error Handling** - Some error cases are handled but others could be more graceful